ninelore/dotfiles/README.md

 # ninelore's dotfiles
 My dotfiles
-I'm using awesomewm with LightDM, but this may either change on get some additions in the future.
+I'm using awesomewm with LightDM, but this may either change or get some additions in the future.

 ## To-Do
 - nothing atm :)